MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-outofprocessserver.md

 ## Remarks

 If the `IdentityType` is set to `activateAsPackage`, the server will be launched with a token that doesn't vary based on the activating process's token.

+`ServerName` can be any arbitrary opaque identifier, or primary key.
+It can, but doesn't need to, correspond to the name of the exectable (or anything else).
+It does need to be unique within its scope (that is, per-package for external types; per-OS for OS types).

 ## Examples